mosip/documentation/docs/administration.md

 * Deactivation refers to a temporary shut down while decommission refers to a permanent shut down of the center.
 * Decommissioning a center also automatically deactivates the center.
 In cases where a center has some resources mapped to it (e.g. machines, devices or users), the portal will not allow the admin to decommission such a center.
 * The primary difference between *deactivated* and *decommissioned* center is that a deactivated center can be activated later through admin portal as required by the country.
 But a decommissioned center cannot be bought into commission again as decommission refers to a permanent shutdown.
-To reactivate such a center (if decommissioned by mistake), the admin must directly update the database through the back-end scripts.
+* Activation/Deactivation/Decommission of a center in one language will be applied to same center created in all other languages.

 ### Device Management

+**Note: Device entity is language agnostic.**

 * Admin Portal allows an administrator to manage the Devices a country will use for registering residents.
-* These include device for bio-metric capture (Fingerprint, Iris, Web camera etc.)
+* These include devices for bio-metric capture (Fingerprint, Iris, Web camera, etc.), printers, scanners.
 * Device management includes Viewing, Creating, Editing, Activating, Deactivating and Decommissioning of Devices.
-* An Administrator should have the role of a Zonal Admin/Global Admin to do this.
-A Zonal Admin can manage only Devices under his/her administrative zone.
-* Device information will listed irrespective of the logged in language.
-Its has all the functionality of CRUD.

 **View Devices**